davidoram/beaker/docs/transcript.md

 If you recall we are going to use Synadia Cloud as our NATS service provider.
 Our API caller will connect to the hosted NATS as will our microservice, and NATS will route the incoming requests and outgoing responses between them.

-So lets head over to Synadia and sig-up for their free plan.
+So lets head over to Synadia and sign-up for their free plan.
 Navigate to https://www.synadia.com/cloud and click on the "Get started for free" button.
 Just make sure you are signing up for "Synadia Cloud" because they have a few product offerings.
-I signed up through GitHub which allows me to sign-in through that which is super conventient.
+I signed up through GitHub which allows me to sign-in through that which is super convenient.
 Once you are in there you will be presented with a list of **Systems** which has only 1 called NGS (NATS Global System), click on that and it shows a list of **Accounts**.

 Each Account is like its own separate namespace or environment.
 Users live **within** Accounts so they can only connect to that Account.
 This makes Accounts partiularly useful as a tool for SAAS account separation.
 By default NATS Users in one Account can't communicate with another Account.